hdgarrood/redmine_acts_as_taggable_on/README.md

 ## Status and Compatibility

 `redmine_acts_as_taggable_on` should work with every 2.x release of Redmine.
-There are no known bugs (if you find one, I definitely want to know).

 To put your mind at ease: there is an automated test suite, which is run on [Travis CI](https://travis-ci.org/hdgarrood/redmine_acts_as_taggable_on), on